ECCC-ASTD-MRD/MIDAS-src/docs/unitTests.md

 ```bash
 ./launch_program.sh ${path_to_program} --ddt
 ```
 For DDT, the GUI is automatically started for you.
-For `GDB`, you cannot run interactively.
+For `gdb`, you cannot run interactively.
 Each MPI tank is launching its own copy of the program by wrapping it with `gdb`.